discourse/discourse-video/README.md

 - Play videos via streaming so that you don't have to download the whole video to watch
 - Automatic video encoding
-- Videos are stored externally by mux so that they don't take up space on your Discourse instance.
+- Videos are stored externally by Mux so that they don't take up space on your Discourse instance.

 ## Installation